grafana/k6/release notes/upcoming.md

 ### HTTP: request body compression (#988)

-Now all http methods have an additional param called `compression`, with a single possible value `gzip`, which if set will send the body compressed as gzip.
-It will also correctly set both `Content-Encoding` and `Content-Length`.
+Now all http methods have an additional param called `compression` that will make k6 to compress the body before sending it.
+It will also correctly set both `Content-Encoding` and `Content-Length`, except if they were not set previous to that.
+The current supported algorithms are `deflate` and `gzip` and any combination of the two separated by a comma (`,`).

 ## Bugs fixed!